Rajiva Wijesinha: Education and career

-He was instrumental in promoting English Language writing in Sri Lanka, and initiated the English Writers Cooperative of Sri Lanka while he was at the British Council which aided and administered the EWC at its inception.
-He had earlier edited the New Lankan Review, which provided space for Sri Lankan writers in English when the genre was regaining acceptance, and he served on the Editorial Board of the EWC for over a decade.
+Wijesinha promoted English Language writing in Sri Lanka and initiated the English Writers Cooperative (EWC) of Sri Lanka while he was at the British Council, which aided and administered the EWC at its inception.
+He had earlier edited for the New Lankan Review, which provided space for Sri Lankan writers in English when the genre was regaining acceptance, and he served on the Editorial Board of the EWC for over a decade.
 He has edited several collections of poetry and short stories by Sri Lankan writers in English, most recently Bridging Connections, an Anthology of Stories which also contains translations from Sinhala and Tamil and was published by the National Book Trust of India in 2007.

-He was the first Sri Lankan writer resident in the county whose works have been translated into a European language.
-Servi, the Italian translation of Servants which won the Gratiaen Award for 1995, was published by Giovanni Tranchida Editore in Milan in 2002, and this was followed in 2006 by Atti di fede.
+Wijesinha was the first Sri Lankan writer resident in the country whose works have been translated into a European language.
+Servi, the Italian translation of Servants which won the 1995 Gratiaen Award, was published by Giovanni Tranchida Editore in Milan in 2002, and this was followed in 2006 by Atti di fede.
 This last was a translation of Acts of Faith, based on the 1983 government-sponsored riots against Tamils known as Black July, and the first part of a trilogy that included Days of Despair (1989) and The Limits of Love (2005).
-He worked on this last novel, which is based on the kidnapping and murder of the poet and journalist Richard de Zoysa, as a resident at the Rockefeller Foundation's Bellagio Center and at the Center for Writers at Hawthornden Castle.
+He worked on The Limits of Love—which was based on the kidnapping and murder of the poet and journalist Richard de Zoysa—while he was a resident at the Rockefeller Foundation's Bellagio Center and at the Center for Writers at Hawthornden Castle.

-Prof Wijesinha served for several years on the editorial board of the Journal of Commonwealth Literature.
+Wijesinha served for several years on the editorial board of the Journal of Commonwealth Literature.
 Works in other genres include The Foundations of Modern Society, Political Principles and their Practice in Sri Lanka and A Handbook of English Grammar, published by Cambridge University Press in Delhi, which also brought out most recently Declining Sri Lanka: J R Jayewardene and the erosion of Democracy.